|THERMO Spoken Here! ~ J. Pohl © ~ 2018||www.ThermoSpokenHere.com (C5600-158)|

 An estimate: Duration of dive time.

-Our steps above cast mass in an "incremental rate" form.
+Our steps above cast mass in an "increment" form.
 Each breath, taken then exhaled, constitutes an event.
 The major event (the dive) is a sum of "breath" events which continue as air exhausts the tank till the pressure or remaining air is too low, terminally low.

 Horsepower: Upon thought, one realizes there might be a horsepower aspect, call it an "effective horsepower" of SCUBA operation.
 Air (the system) is the working substance.
 The energy of compressed air decreases at a rate - the horsepower will be a negative number.
 As air leaves the tank, it is controlled to enter the lungs of a human in a work-like fashion.
 The air expands the lungs, filling them ~ a volume increase (displacement) against the boundary force.
 Immediately, the air displaces the complicated surface of the diver's inner chest.
 More visually, the inner and outer chest of of the diver are "one."
 The outer chest "displaces" in turn against the hydrostatic resistance of the surrounding sea water.
 Obviously a work effort happens intermittently with each filling of the diver's lungs over the dive duration.
 Work happening over time is power.